liam-kelley/SMA_Projet/README.md

 # Enums:

 **Color** : Corresponds to team colors.
-Can be RED or BLUE **AI** : Corresponds to what drives each team's agents.
+Can be RED or BLUE.

+**AI** : Corresponds to what drives each team's agents.
 Can be RANDOM, REACTIVE, UTILITY.

 **Card** : These are the cards that can be in a team's hand, deck, or discard pile.
-Can be MOVE, or BUILD_PILLAR
+Can be MOVE, or BUILD_PILLAR.

 # Classes: